oneapi-src/oneDAL/docs/source/includes/graph/subgraph-isomorphism-introduction.rst

 .. * limitations under the License.
 .. *******************************************************************************/

-Subgraph Isomorphism algorithm receives target graph :math:`G` and pattern graph :math:`H` as input and searches the target graph for subgraphs that are isomorphic to the pattern graph.
+Subgraph Isomorphism algorithm receives a target graph :math:`G` and a pattern graph :math:`H` as input and searches the target graph for subgraphs that are isomorphic to the pattern graph.
 The algorithm returns the mappings of the pattern graph vertices onto the target graph vertices.